 Who do I send a save the date to?

 The people you send a save the date to are the guests you are formally inviting to your wedding.
 This means you don’t have to send it to every single guest on your initial list but only the ones you most definitely want at your wedding.
 I’ve heard stories where couples have sent save the dates to everyone only to realise later that they are over-budget and have to cut back on the guest list.

 Types of save the dates

 Simple text message notifying guests of the details

 Save the date in the form of a digital 'card' - send through SMS, email or social media

 There are endless options for physical save the dates, they can be as creative as you like!
 The most common form of a save the date is a card with a magnet on the back.

 Our collection of save the date templates

-If you're after an affordable way to get save the date cards designed, check out our instant DIY templates on Etsy.
+If you're after an affordable way to get save the date cards designed, check out our instant DIY templates.
 These are ready for you to fill in yourselves and either send digitally or get printed.